Polytoria/Docs/docs/classes/NPC/Properties/HeadColor.md

 # HeadColor
 ### Description
-Specifies the NPC s' Head color.
+Specifies the color of an NPC's head.

 Property of [NPC](/classes/NPC/)